CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/register-existing-google-cloud-instance.md

 ![Register Instance](../../images/cloud-application-manager/register/cam-register-existing-google-cloud-instance-2.png)

 The automatic registration process will require reboot the virtual machines, or regenerated in case of an scaling group.
-To avoid that restarts, the *Install Agent Manually* togle can be enabled to install manually the CAM agent.
+To avoid the restart operation, the *Install Agent Manually* toggle can be enabled to install manually the Cloud Application Manager (CAM) agent.

 Click **Register** to register the instance.

-If *Install Agent Manually* togle was enabled, then an error message is returned because the agent installation script that allows *Cloud Application Manager* to register the instance has not been executed on it yet.
-You can then proceed to the manual instalation process described below.
+If *Install Agent Manually* toggle was enabled, then an error message is returned because the agent installation script that allows *Cloud Application Manager* to register the instance has not been executed on it yet.
+You can then proceed to the manual installation process described below to fix the issue.

-### Install the Agent Installation Script manually
+### Execute the Agent Installation Script manually

-Copy the agent installation script provided in the **Activity** tab in the log details.
+Copy the agent installation script provided under the **Activity** tab, in the log details section of the instance details page.
+This script is unique for each instance.

 ![Copy agent installation script](../../images/cloud-application-manager/register/cam-register-existing-google-cloud-instance-3.png)

-Log-in to the instance residing in your *Google Cloud* provider.
+Log-in to the instance residing in your **Google Cloud** provider.

 Execute the agent installation script.

 ![Execute agent installation script](../../images/cloud-application-manager/register/cam-register-existing-google-cloud-instance-4.png)

-Once the script is executed, the instance will be available in *Cloud Application Manager*.
+Once the script is executed, the instance will be available in *Cloud Application Manager* as a registered instance.

 ![Cloud Application Manager Available](../../images/cloud-application-manager/register/cam-register-existing-google-cloud-instance-5.png)

-You can now use lifecycle application management features on this instance in *Cloud Application Manager*.
+Now you can use application lifecycle management features on this instance from within *Cloud Application Manager*.

 ### Contacting Cloud Application Manager Support